 The FY2006 budget completed the funding required in the Shipbuilding and Conversion, Navy (SCN) account for the Navy's program to refuel and convert four Trident ballistic missile submarines (SSBNs) into cruise-missile-carrying and special operations forces (SOF) support submarines (SSGNs).
-The first two converted SSGNs reentered service in 2006; the other two are scheduled to reenter service in 2007.
-The total estimated cost of the four-boat conversion program is about \$4.0 billion.
+Initial Operational Capability (IOC) for the program was declared on November 1, 2007.
+The total estimated cost of the program is about \$4.0 billion.
 This report will be updated as events warrant.